Tolk language: overview

 How to try Tolk if you don't know FunC

-The documentation describes "Tolk vs FunC" differences.
-Later it will be adapted to land newcomers.
-Moreover, FunC will eventually become deprecated, and all code snippets throughout the whole documentation will be rewritten to Tolk.
+This section describes the Tolk vs FunC differences.
+Later, it will be adapted to land newcomers.
+Moreover, FunC will eventually become deprecated for onboarding, and all code snippets throughout the documentation will be rewritten for Tolk.

 If you are new to TON, your way is:

-Tooling around Tolk Language
+Tooling around Tolk language

 Sources of the Tolk compiler are a part of the ton-blockchain